Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 * Add Text analytics region

-* Add Sentiment [Batch Only]
+* Add Sentiment [Batch Template Only]

-* Add Text Redaction [Batch Only]
+* Add Text Redaction [Batch Template Only]

 If you want to further analytics we could map the transcript json we produce to a DB schema.
-[Batch Only]
+[Batch Template Only]

 * Enter SQL DB credential login